-7.1 LulzBot
+8.1 LulzBot

-For common technical support questions for your LulzBot® TAZ 3D printer please visit LulzBot.com/support.
+For common technical support questions for your LulzBot TAZ 3D printer please visit LulzBot.com/support.
 Also, visit Forum.LulzBot.com for support and tips from the LulzBot 3D printer community.
 If you have further questions, e-mail our support team at Support@LulzBot.com.
+The Technical Support Team is available 24 hours a day, seven days a week except when closed due to weather or holiday.
 Please completely read this manual before contacting for support questions or help.
 The latest version of this information guide is also available at LulzBot.com/Download.
 You can also find more information including images, videos, and updated versions of this manual at LulzBot.com/Support.

-7.2 Support
+8.2 Support